Hand using calculator

 Church Accounting: Ultimate Guide + Best Practices to Know

-As a church leader, your top priority is furthering your church’s mission and ministry.
-Everything you do in your role—from engaging the congregation to conducting community outreach—depends on your church having enough resources to fund these initiatives and managing its finances through effective accounting practices.
+As a church leader, your top priority is furthering your church's mission and ministry.
+Everything you do in your role—from engaging your congregation to conducting community outreach—depends on your church having enough resources to fund these initiatives, which requires effective financial management practices.

-Accounting is important for any organization, but there are some special considerations for churches like yours because of their purpose and structure.
-That is where this guide comes in—we’ll cover the basics of church accounting, including:
+Accounting is important for any organization, but there are some special considerations for churches like yours due to their unique purpose and structure.
+That's where this guide comes in.
+We'll cover the basics of church accounting, including:

 Let's get started with an overview of what church accounting is and what makes it unique.